 With GirlTrek, Garrison has been a featured in the Washington Post and the New York Times, and she was named a "Health Hero" by Essence Magazine.
 She has received social innovations fellowships from Teach For America, Echoing Green and the Aspen Institute.

 In 2010, George's partner, blind adventure athlete Mark Pollock, broke his back, and together the two learned how paralysis strikes at the very heart of what it means to be human.
 George's research, which began by Pollock’s hospital bed, became the start of their next adventure -- to find and connect people around the world to fast-track a cure for paralysis.
 George has been a catalyst for a global collaboration between ground-breaking scientists creating a paralysis cure and is the subject of feature documentary Unbreakable.
 She is a director on the board of the Christopher and Dana Reeve Foundation, a masters graduate from The College of Europe, Bruges, holds a diploma from Harvard and is a double-graduate of NUI Galway.

-Giada Gerboni works in the field of surgical robotics.
-As a postdoc at Stanford's CHARM Lab, directed by Prof. Allison Okamura, Gerboni is working on the design and control of needle-sized flexible robots, work that aims at improving current percutaneous tumor ablation techniques.
-As she says, "One of the most exciting parts of this type of research is to make possible some surgical operations that, not long ago, had not yet been conceived."
+Giada Gerboni is a postdoctoral scholar at Stanford University, in the Collaborative Haptics and Robotics in Medicine (CHARM) Lab.
+Gerboni is working on the design and control of needle-sized flexible robots, work that aims to improve current percutaneous tumor ablation procedures.
+As she says: "One of the most exciting parts of this research is to enable surgical operations in ways that, not long ago, had not yet been conceived."